fpc/FPCDocumentation/readmechm.txt

 reproduce it with his latest builds anymore.

-kchmviewer versions (even as new as in Fedora 13) seem to have problems with links that don't have a leading / either ( ? )
+kchmviewer versions (even as new as in Fedora 13) seem to have problems with links that don't have a leading / either ( ? ).
+I reported it to kchmviewer, but the maintainer said it was a problem of QT (and indeed, switching khtmlpart resolves it)

-Gnochm is extremely slow with the larger files.
+Gnochm is extremely slow with the larger files, and development seems to have stalled.

-xCHM in the recent version seems to work fine and fast.
+xCHM in the recent version seems to work fine and reasonably fast. (lcl.chm in a few secs).
+However its TOC system is not a tree, and some versions won't load some nodes (same problem as kchmviewer ?).
+The most recent version seems to have fixed it.

 Of course the lazarus and FPC textmode IDE now also support CHM.